-If you’re still advertising your practice in print—newspapers, magazines or directories—it’s really past time to dig deeply into whether this investment is still delivering value.
+If you’re still advertising your practice in print—newspapers, magazines or directories—it’s really past time to dig deeper into whether this investment is still delivering value.
 Print magazine readership goes down by about two percent each year; readership for print newspapers and directories is plummeting at an even steeper pace.
 Net?
 The potential clients you’re trying to reach through these media are less and less likely to be there.

-Print is Shrinking While Electronic Takes Off
+Print is Shrinking While Online Advertising Takes Off

 People are abandoning print media in droves, preferring to get their news, gossip and stories online.
 This doesn’t mean you must abandon print advertising in all instances.
 There are still plenty of publications—particularly community and interest group-related—where print advertising can be effective for lawyers.
 But you should ruthlessly assess your print advertising campaigns for evidence of its effectiveness.
 Many advertisers are already doing so.